Tusk (2014 film): Plot

-Arrogant best friends Wallace Bryton and Teddy Craft host a podcast called The Not-See Party where they interview eccentric people.
-Wallace flies to Canada to interview the Kill Bill Kid, who has become an internet sensation due to a viral video of him accidentally severing his leg with a katana.
+Arrogant best friends Wallace Bryton and Teddy Craft host a podcast called The Not-See Party, where they interview eccentric people.
+Wallace flies to Canada to interview the "Kill Bill Kid", who has become an internet sensation due to a viral video of him accidentally severing his leg with a katana.
 The video's popularity was thanks to Wallace's and Teddy's coverage.
 Wallace's girlfriend Ally stays behind.

-Upon arriving in Manitoba, Wallace learns that the interviewee has died by suicide.
+Upon arriving in Manitoba, Wallace learns that the interviewee committed suicide.
 Determined not to waste his trip, he tries to find another person to interview.
 He finds a flyer offering a free room and the guarantee of interesting stories.
 Intrigued, he arrives at the mansion of Howard Howe, a retired seaman in a wheelchair.

-Howard tells the story of how a walrus, whom he named "Mr. Tusk," rescued him after a shipwreck.
+Howard tells the story of how a walrus, whom he named "Mr. Tusk", rescued him after a shipwreck.
 Wallace passes out from the secobarbital-laced tea Howard made for him.
 The next morning, Wallace wakes up to find himself strapped into a wheelchair and his left leg amputated.
 Howard tells Wallace that a brown recluse spider bit his leg, and the amputation was necessary to save his life.
 Howard then reveals that he can still walk and lays out his plans to fit Wallace into a perfectly constructed walrus costume in an attempt to re-create Mr. Tusk while carving Wallace's tibia bones into tusk-like shapes.
 Ally and Teddy, who are having an affair, ignore their phones when Wallace calls for help.
-After leaving voicemails, Wallace is knocked unconscious by Howard, advising him to stick to "becoming a walrus."
+After leaving voicemails, Wallace is knocked unconscious by Howard, advising him to stick to "becoming a walrus".

 Having read the voicemails and become aware that Wallace is in danger, Ally and Teddy fly to Canada.
-Back at the mansion, Howard continues to mutilate and alter Wallace while relaying his backstory.
+Back at the mansion, Howard continues to mutilate and alter Wallace while relaying his backstory: He was a Duplessis orphan following his parents' murder, and was physically and sexually abused for five years by the clergy who housed him; as a result, he despises the entire human race.
 He amputates Wallace's right leg, cuts out his tongue, and stitches the skin of his upper arms to his torso, leaving only his forearms able to move.
-Howard explains that he was a Duplessis orphan following his parents' murder; he was physically and sexually abused for five years by the clergy who fostered him, leaving him with severe misanthropy.